slottwo/pull-requests-analyzer/README.md

-# PRA - Pull Request Analyzer
+# PRA - Pull Requests Analyzer

 A simple Python script to measure how many Pull-Requests are products of merge or rebase integration methods, and thus help in understanding the software repositories on Github.